 We are working closely with Yarra Ranges Council to ensure impacts (if any) to the sporting calendar are kept to a minimum.
 We will work with Yarra Ranges Council to communicate with local sporting groups about any potential impacts.

 How many cricket nets will be available once construction is complete?

-There will be three public practice wickets.
+There will be three or four public practice wickets.